mozilla-mobile/mozilla-vpn-client/README.md

    team used for Xcode certificates.
 This defaults to `43AQ936H96` if not set.
  - `CMAKE_OSX_SYSROOT="iphonesimulator"` to build for the iOS simulator.

-3. Open the generated Xcode project for iOS devices with `open build-ios/Mozilla\ VPN.xcodeproj` or `open build-ios-sim/Mozilla\ VPN.xcodeproj` for simulation.
+4. Open the generated Xcode project for iOS devices with `open build-ios/Mozilla\ VPN.xcodeproj` or `open build-ios-sim/Mozilla\ VPN.xcodeproj` for simulation.

-4. Select the `mozillavpn` target and `Any iOS Device (arm64)` as the build configuration for iOS devices, or select any of the simulation targets when building for the simulator.
+5. Select the `mozillavpn` target and `Any iOS Device (arm64)` as the build configuration for iOS devices, or select any of the simulation targets when building for the simulator.

-5. Click on the Play button to start building and signing of the Mozilla VPN app.
+6. Click on the Play button to start building and signing of the Mozilla VPN app.
+(If this step results in an error, ensure the app was built with Qt 6.3.2.
+If it was not, the build folder must be completely deleted and the app must be re-built.)

 ### How to build from source code for Android